South Dakota vacation rental tax guide

 What charges are taxable?

 In South Dakota, all charges that are part of the price for accommodations are taxable.
 This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, cancellation fees, and no-show fees.
 Fees that are refundable, such as damage deposits, are also subject to taxes; when the deposit is refunded, the tax is refunded as well.
+Some optional fees are subject to sales tax, but not subject to municipal gross receipts tax or tourism tax.

-What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?
+What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects lodging taxes for me?

-Are guests ever exempt from taxes?
+Are guests ever exempt from lodging taxes?

 There are situations in which you aren’t required to collect lodging taxes in South Dakota.
-For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from lodging taxes.

-Filing short-term rental tax returns
+Filing lodging tax returns

 When do I need to file my returns?